‘Y&R’ Spoilers: Graham Teams Up With Victor, Nick Becomes A Target, Hilary Back With Jordan?

 A New Alliance

 Young and the Restless spoilers tease Ashley will continue her mission to discover Graham’s secret.
-Unfortunately, she will be surprised by how close her mother and Graham is.
+Unfortunately, she will be surprised by how close her mother and Graham are.
 Ashley wants to save Dina from Graham, but she will find it hard to break the trust between the two.
 Spoilers tease Graham will try to placate Ashley next week.
-Dina’s advisor will take a strong stand against Dina’s children stating he just wants the best for Dina.
+Dina’s advisor will take a strong stand against Dina’s children, stating he just wants the best for Dina.

 Today on #YR, Ashley changes course to learn Graham's secret and Victoria freezes Phyllis out.
 WATCH FULL EPISODE: https://t.co/QFypdb28rq pic.twitter.com/WhvhvHbjgU